ZivaVatra/flac2all/README.md

 * master: Main branch, where final merges and tests are done prior to tagging and deployment.
 From here we generate the releases.
 * version5: The current development branch, where changes are made, pulls merged and tested, prior to merge with master for release.
 * version4: The current stable branch.
 No active development, but general maintenance and bugfixes are being handled.
 * version3: The old stable branch.
+No active development, but kept for historic/archival purposes.
-No active development, but kept in case someone needs/wants access to the old version3
+* version2: The old stable branch.
+No active development, but kept for historic/archival purposes.

 ### Dev etiquette